Vahid Hambo

 Vahid Hambo (born 3 February 1995) is a Finnish footballer of Bosnian descent who plays as a striker.
-He has been described as a tall, powerful player.

 Club career

 Early years

 Born in Helsinki to Bosnian parents, he played with his local team, HJK's youth sides before switching to Sampdoria's Primavera team.
 His time in Italy was blighted by injuries, and after two years his contract was terminated by mutual consent, after scoring only once in 23 games.

 Ilves and Inter Turku

 After his departure from Sampdoria, Hambo signed for Ilves in the Finnish second division, Ykkönen.
 He impressed and was quickly grabbed by Inter Turku in the top-flight Veikkausliiga.
 His good form continued, but injuries limited his playing time, making only 6 appearances in the league.
 Despite this, he was hailed as one of Inter's best players.

 Brighton

 Still recovering from a knee injury, Hambo signed for Brighton & Hove Albion in the English Championship, joining fellow Finn Niki Mäenpää.
 The club's officials stated that Hambo would start playing for the reserve team firstly, to get him known to English football better and help recover from his injury.